Current prime rate: 6.75% (April 2026)

 Is the prime rate the same at every bank?

 Effectively yes.
-All 30 banks surveyed by the Wall Street Journal post the same prime rate of 6.75%.
-Some smaller community banks may deviate by 0.25%, but for consumer and business lending purposes, the WSJ prime rate is the universal standard.
+All 30 major banks surveyed by the Wall Street Journal — including JPMorgan Chase, Bank of America, Wells Fargo, and Citibank — post the same prime rate of 6.75%.
+The uniformity exists because every bank pegs its prime rate to the federal funds rate using the same formula (fed funds upper bound + 3%).
+Some smaller community banks or credit unions may deviate by up to 0.25%, but for consumer and business lending purposes, the WSJ prime rate is the universal benchmark that drives credit card APRs, HELOCs, SBA loans, and other variable-rate products nationwide.

 How does the prime rate affect my credit card?